andyljones/megastep/docs/tutorials/playing.rst

 these tasks, you'll learn how megastep is structured while hopefully keeping the problem-solving part of your brain from losing interest.

 The best way to do these experiments is in a `notebook <https://jupyter.org/>`_ of some sort.
+In a pinch, you can also use `this Google Colab <https://colab.research.google.com/drive/16X2fgapozFAgnkDCS1o-UzR7Gcg6vIrg?usp=sharing>`_.
+The main problem is the font rendering is a bit weird.

 At the bottom of the page are some links to :ref:`resources <playing-resources>` you might find helpful with these.